 What is binge eating?

 This is an eating disorder exhibited through recurring episodes of eating uncontrolled, large quantities of food in a short period of time to the level of discomfort often in the absence of hunger.
-People with the binge eating disorder are often overweight because they do not restrict their calorie intake and don’t engage in compensatory behaviours like purging.

 What is OSFED?